Olivenda/Z-Kernel/README.md

   Alternatively build/install a cross-compiler (recommended for real kernel dev).
 - grub-mkrescue to create the ISO
 - qemu-system-x86_64 to run
+- ncurses development headers (for building the bundled `mconf` helper)

 Build and run:
-1) Optional: Configure with make menuconfig
+1) Configure
+   $ make defconfig     # write defaults to .config + generated headers
-   $ make menuconfig
+   $ make menuconfig    # interactively change settings from Kconfig (curses UI)
-   This creates config.mk; options: ENABLE_HELLO, LANGUAGE (en/de), USE_GRUB

 2) Build and create ISO:
    $ make